 HTTP request policies allow manipulation of HTTP requests.
 These requests may be modified before they are forwarded to the server, used as a basis for content switching, or discarded.
 The HTTP request policies may only be applied to a layer 7 virtual service configured with an HTTP profile.
 The table below lists the match criteria available under HTTP request, as well as the actions that can be configured to occur upon a match being made.

-Note: Starting with release 18.1.2, this feature is supported for IPv6 in NSX Advanced Load Balancer.
+Note: This feature is supported for IPv6 in NSX Advanced Load Balancer.

 |Match||Client IP: Client IP address or a group of client addresses.

 |Service Port: The ports the virtual service is listening on.|

 |Protocol Type: HTTP or HTTPS.

 |HTTP Method: The method used by the client request.
 The match is true if any one of the methods that an administrator specifies is true.

 The options available are GET, HEAD, POST, PUT, DELETE, OPTIONS, TRACE, and CONNECT.
 Starting with NSX Advanced Load Balancer version 18.2.3, you can also choose from the additional options: PATCH, PROPFIND, PROPPATCH, MKCOL, COPY, MOVE, LOCK, and UNLOCK.

 |HTTP Version: True if the client version is .9, 1.0, or 1.1|